ArchanaRaghu512/Araghu8086/README.md

 ## **License & Copyright**

-The license used for this project is [LICENSE](https://github.com/ArchanaRaghu512/Araghu8086/blob/master/LICENSE)
+The license used for this project is [GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007](https://github.com/ArchanaRaghu512/Araghu8086/blob/master/LICENSE)

 ## **Helpful Links and articles related to GitHub**